PeoplePlusAI/sunva-ai/README.md

 2. Text highlighting of important and critical keywords (transcript) using LLM
 3. Intelligently apply simplification/highlighting to the transcriptions and provide easy summarizations.

-Based on the user feedbacks from our focus groups, we will refine and add more features to the POC.
+Based on the user feedback from our focus groups, we will refine and add more features to the POC.

 ## SUNVA AI Architecture